divaricatum/cl-faq/README.md

 <span id="s6q5"></span>

-### How does Lisp start up, in terms of shared-library linking and loading?
+### Q. How does Lisp start up, in terms of shared-library linking and loading?

 This is a complicated answer.
 We start with some terminology: